countenum404/Android-Calculator/README.md

 # Math_compiler
-## Based on kivy framework.
+## The interface is based on kivy framework.
-froeof
+Now eval python function provides all operations.
+The Calculate.py on this version contains a class with a read method.